 About Your Teachers

 Medicine and the Muse Storytelling Retreat for Medical Students is an opportunity for you to hang out with some of the top science and medicine communicators working today.
 Laurel Braitman, Writer-in-Residence at Stanford's Medicine and the Muse Program leads the workshop, alongside guest instructors invited for their know-how and experience as well as their generosity, kindness and interest in supporting student work.
-Past guests have included Rebecca Skloot, author of the #1 New York Times Bestseller, The Immortal Life of Henrietta Lacks; Jordan Bass, executive editor of McSweeney's Publishing; Annie Brown, reporter and producer for The New York Times "Daily" podcast; Mimi Lok, Executive Director and Executive Editor of Voice of Witness (VOW), a nonprofit she cofounded with author Dave Eggers and Dr. Lola Vollen that advances human rights by amplifying the voices of people impacted by injustice; Haley Howle, senior producer for Pop Up Magazine, a live magazine the New York Times has called "a sensation;" Glenn Kramon, longtime editor at the New York Times where reporters he supervised won 10 Pulitzer Prizes, and were finalists for the Pulitzer 25 times; award-winning poet and writer MK Chavez, and many, many more.
-We will announce the instructors one at a time.
-So check back as we get closer to the workshop!
+Past guests have included Rebecca Skloot, author of the #1 New York Times Bestseller, The Immortal Life of Henrietta Lacks; Jordan Bass, executive editor of McSweeney's Publishing; Annie Brown, reporter and producer for The New York Times "Daily" podcast; Mimi Lok, Executive Director and Executive Editor of Voice of Witness (VOW); Haley Howle, senior producer for Pop Up Magazine, a live magazine the New York Times has called "a sensation;" New York Times Magazine columnist and writer Malia Wollan; and poet-writer MK Chavez, among many, many more.

 Workshop Leader & Instructor